darkedges/cordova-plugin-voiceit/README.md

 ### Get Enrollments

-To get a list of the existing enrollments simply call the getEnrollments method for the specific user like this with the following parameters: developerID, email, password
+To get a list of the existing enrollments simply call the getEnrollments method for the specific user like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you)

 ```javascript
 VoiceIt.getEnrollments({